 Logistics is an inseparable part of the supply chain.
-Without transportation, none of the industry can move their goods across continents; hence it’s a driving force for the world economy.
-As it involves enormous transactions across the industry, much of the information is shared between supply chain stakeholders through piles of papers each day.
+Without transportation, none of the industries can move their goods across continents; hence it’s a driving force for the world economy.
+As it involves enormous transactions across the industry, much of the information is shared between supply chain stakeholders through piles of paper each day.
 Would it not be better to have information in a better format that can be saved for a longer time which is worthier than the paper.

 How can it be done?

-For an error-free transaction, and providing access to all the information related to logistics through automation is the best way of doing it.
+For an error-free transaction, providing access to all the information related to logistics through automation is the best way of doing it.
 The exchange of data via automation offers benefits not only to in-house logistics and 3PL service providers in India but also to the entire supply with all information at their fingertips.
 This is where EDI comes into the picture which is a medium through which integration of business systems is completed to facilitate EDI document or data exchange.

 What is EDI?

 EDI (Electronic Data Interchange) is a computer-to-computer exchange of business information and documents in a standard electronic format between business partners.
-These documents can be anything from shipping notes, invoices, purchase orders, delivery notes, etc. EDI helps in eliminating human errors, cut costs, reduce manual process while communicating efficiently to the respective parties.
+These documents can be anything from shipping notes, invoices, purchase orders, delivery notes, etc. EDI helps in eliminating human errors, cutting costs, reduce manual processes while communicating efficiently to the respective parties.
 All the data can be sent via mailbox allowing the other trade partner to download or view the document.
 As the EDI documents are processed electronically, a standard format is used for the computer to read and understand the transferred documents.

-EDI for logistics industry
+EDI for the logistics industry

-Benefits of EDI in logistics Industry
+Benefits of EDI in the logistics Industry

 Immediate exchange of documents: All the information can be exchanged immediately in real-time between the stakeholders.

-Transactions between parties are more rapid: with EDI, the communications have become faster, hence the sales cycles are shortened, orders are taken more quickly and customers achieve confidence as the ability of the company increases to deliver on-time with superior service.
+Transactions between parties are more rapid: with EDI, the communications have become faster, hence the sales cycles are shortened, orders are taken more quickly and customers achieve confidence as the ability of the company increases to deliver on time with superior service.